Carrion crow: Behaviour and ecology

 The rook is generally gregarious and the crow largely solitary, but rooks occasionally nest in isolated trees, and crows may feed with rooks; moreover, crows are often sociable in winter roosts.
 The most distinctive feature is the voice.
 The rook has a high-pitched kaaa, but the crow's guttural, slightly vibrant, deeper croaked kraa is distinct from any note of the rook.

 The carrion crow is noisy, perching on a vantage point such as a building or the top of a tree and calling three or four times in quick succession, with a slight pause between each series of croaks.
 During each series of calls, a crow may perform an accompanying gesture, raising its shoulders and bowing its head and neck downwards with each caw.
 The wing-beats are slower, more deliberate than those of the rook.

 Carrion crows can become tame near humans, and can often be found near areas of human activity or habitation including cities, moors, woodland, sea cliffs and farmland where they compete with other social birds such as gulls, other corvids, and ducks for food in parks and gardens.

-Like other species of corvid, carrion crows will actively harass predators and competitors that enter their territory or threaten them or their offspring, and will engage in group mobbing behaviour as a method to defend themselves.
+Like other species of corvids, carrion crows will actively harass predators and competitors that enter their territory or threaten them or their offspring, and will engage in group mobbing behaviour as a method to defend themselves.

 Intelligence

 Like all corvids, carrion crows are very intelligent.
-For example, they can discriminate between numerosities up to 30, flexibly switch between rules, and recognise human and crow faces.
+For example, they can discriminate between numbers up to 30, flexibly switch between rules, and recognise human and crow faces.
 Given the difference in brain architecture in crows compared to primates, these abilities suggest that their intelligence is realised as a product of convergent evolution.

 Diet

 Though an eater of carrion of all kinds, the carrion crow will eat insects, earthworms, other invertebrates, grain, fruits, seeds, nuts, small mammals, amphibians, fish, scraps and will also steal eggs.
 Crows are scavengers by nature, which is why they tend to frequent sites inhabited by humans in order to feed on their household waste.
 Crows will also harass birds of prey or even foxes for their kills.
 Crows actively hunt and occasionally co-operate with other crows to make kills, and are sometimes seen catching ducklings for food.
 Due to their gregarious lifestyle and defensive abilities, carrion crows have few natural predators.
-However, powerful raptors such as the northern goshawk, peregrine falcon, Eurasian eagle-owl and golden eagle will readily hunt them, and crows can become an important prey item locally.
+However, powerful raptors such as the Eurasian goshawk, peregrine falcon, Eurasian eagle-owl and golden eagle will readily hunt them, and crows can become an important prey item locally.